0dayfall/generationk/README.md

-⚠️ The package can be used for backtesting, but the API is not stable yet.
+⚠️ This is an early version.
+The package can be used for backtesting, but the API is not stable yet.
 This is a work in progress.
 Once stability is reached, version `1.0.0` will be tagged.
-Please check back then ⚠️
+Please check back then. ⚠️

 # Features